“England is the paradise of individuality, eccentricity, heresy, anomalies, hobbies and humors.”~ George Santayana

 London is a whole different category from Paris and Italy.
 I found it to have an old charm but with a modern twist.
 Many architectural landmarks such as Big Ben and Westminster Abby among the City Hall’s tilted structure, the Strata Tower, the Leadenhall Building and the 30 Street Mary Axe (The Gherkin).
 A very beautiful city indeed.
 It was quite chilly when we arrived in September – around mid 40’s.
 There were less tourist and traffic which was great.
 We were centrally located at the Central Park Hotel within proximity to late night restaurants, pubs, bus stops, four miles from Kensington Palace and two miles from the Queensway Train Station in Hyde Park.

 The Central Park Hotel has a very modern look.
 Our room was large with a double bed and decent decor.
 The restroom was very comfortable and clean.
-Overall the hotel, rooms and facilities were well maintained.
+Overall the hotel, rooms, and facilities were well maintained.
 The staff was helpful with their suggestions of things to do, where to catch the bus, best places to eat and much more.
 Our only complaint would be that the WiFi signal was weak, therefore we were not able to connect – not that we spent much time in the hotel anyway, other than to shower and sleep.
 The hotel has a restaurant which serves a full English breakfast.
 They also serve lunch and dinner.
 The breakfast was quite good for a great start to the day and the small bar area for cocktails after a hectic day of sightseeing was available.

 There are so many restaurants in the hotel vicinity that it was hard to choose where to eat.
 From Asian food, Mediterranean, Italian and so many more.
 Not being too familiar with the English culture and only knowing the Fish & Chips as native to the British, we wanted to try their version of it.
 As recommended by the shuttle bus driver, we headed to the Black Lion Pub.

 The Black Lion Pub was located at 123 Bayswater Road.
 It had an old charm decor and pleasant environment.
 The staff was polite but not very helpful when it came to asking questions about the menu.
 We had to place our order at the bar, were given a number, and a waiter brought the food to our table.
-Our meal consisted of Fish & Chips with tartar sauce and peas for about £12 each plus the appetizer, lager and dessert.
+Our meal consisted of Fish & Chips with tartar sauce and peas for about £12 each plus the appetizer, lager, and dessert.
 The fish was good, the chips and peas – well they were just chips or French fries, as we call them, and peas.
 I’m not a beer drinker but the beer was good and didn’t get me bloated (very important)!

 Kam Tong Cantonese and Asian Restaurant located at 50 Queensway in London.
 It was a very cold night (low 40s) so we did not want to go too far.
 The place was warm and cozy.
 The service was very good.
 We had duck Peking for dinner – not my favorite, but my husband enjoyed it very much.
 Total spent was approximately £40.
 I did enjoy the Sake which warmed us up in a way that made me feel hot, as in sweaty hot.
 We ended the night walking around Queensway carrying our warm sweaters and jackets instead of wearing them.

 Great British Fish & Chips located at Westminster Bridge Rd in London just across from the London Eye.
 A fast food restaurant that serves fish & chips, burgers, hot dogs and chicken nuggets.
-The fish & chips was good enough to fulfill your hunger and about £20 for two.
+The fish & chips were good enough to fulfill your hunger and about £20 for two.

 We purchased the London Pass a few months before our trip.
 The pass included the entrance to the Big Tours Bus, Thames River Cruise, palaces, museums and many other places, as well as restaurant and gift shop discounts.
 The cost was about £85 for one day.
 I think it was well worth it.
 Since we purchased it a few months before the trip we were able to review the guide-book and plan an itinerary of places to visit to make the best of our short stay, thus taking full advantage of our trip.

 You can’t go to London and not experience the Guard Mounting at Buckingham Palace.
-So, we hopped on the Big Tours Bus at Marble Arch and it dropped us off at the Queen’s Gallery Buckingham Palace.
+So, we hopped on the Big Tours Bus at Marble Arch and it dropped us off at the Queen’s at Buckingham Palace.
 The changing of the guard ceremony began at 10:45 a.m. and lasted about 30 to 45 minutes.
 The guards are on duty from 24 to 48 hours with 2 hours on sentry duty and 4 hours off.
 I’m still amazed at their discipline – how straight face they maintain themselves.

 One of the places we visited was the Tower of London located on the north bank of the River Thames.
 The Tower was built in the 1070’s and was used as a palace, a fortress, a prison and even housed wild exotic animals.
 It attracts over 3 million visitors a year.
 Coincidently, we visited when the Blood Swept Land and Seas of Red was displayed.
 The art display represented the 100-year mark since Britain’s involvement in the First World War.
 The red ceramic poppies filled the Tower’s moat between July 17 and November 11, 2014.
 Each one represented a British military killed during the war.
 The entrance fee was included in the London Pass.